mjmanley/PredictiveModeling/pm_service_api_spark_batch.md

 ## Working with published models

-Use the following API call to get your instance details, such as:
+Use the following API call to get your instance details, which include the following items:

-* published models `url`
+* published models `url` value
-* deployments `url`
+* deployments `url` value
 * usage information

 Request example: